MattRiesterer/docker-puppet-debian/README.md

 > docker:~/src/$ puppet apply --modulepath=external_modules site.pp

+## Running puppet with hiera

+Mount hiera data in the docker container the same way you mounted the manifests and run

+> puppet apply --modulepath=external_modules/ --hiera_config /root/hiera.yaml site.pp

 ## Checking code quality

 puppet-lint is provided with this image and puppet parser validate is provided by puppet.